1. De-pill cashmere garments by stroking gently in the direction of the knit using a Henderson Cashmere comb.

 6. When dry, remove lint, fuzz and hair with a lint brush or roller.

-Cedar balls can be placed in storage bags and drawers to help prevent damage by moths.
+3. Cedar balls can be placed in the storage bags to help prevent damage by moths.